php-fig/per-coding-style/migration-to-PERCS-v2.0.md

 keyword, enums, attributes and more.

-This document describes the changes and additions on a section by section basis between PER-CS (v2.0) and PSR-12 which is a direct equivalent of PER-CS v1.0 with very minor changes.
+This document describes the changes and additions on a section by section basis between PER-CS v2.0 and PER-CS v1.0 which is a direct equivalent of PSR12 with very minor changes.

 It is derived in part from [a GitHub generated changelog](https://github.com/php-fig/per-coding-style/compare/1.0.0...2.0.0) and focuses on the changes in a section-by-section basis as it's focus is to be more readable.

+The intent of this document is to provide a summary of these changes that can then be used to drive action-lists for toolset producers to support PER-CS v2.0.

 Any section not specified in this document does not have any PER-CS specific changes.